Man in a cedar cold plunge at dawn with rising steam, illustrating cold exposure and recovery

 • Talk to your doctor first if you have heart problems, high blood pressure, or any condition affected by sudden changes in blood pressure.

-The bottom line: 11 minutes a week of being uncomfortably cold can improve your mood, your energy, your metabolism, and how fast you age.
+Eleven minutes a week.
+Uncomfortably cold.
+Your mood, energy, metabolism, and cellular age all shift.
 The science from Stanford, Harvard, Oxford, and Cambridge backs it up.
-Start with 30 seconds.
-Your body will adapt.
-And the person who steps out of that cold shower will feel very different from the one who stepped in.
+Start with 30 seconds tomorrow morning.
+The person who steps out of that cold shower is not the same one who stepped in.

 Scientific References